Support

 Common troubleshooting lanes

-USB camera or microscope not showing up
+USB camera does not open

 Platform expectation mismatch